 DESTIN DANIEL CRETTON – 2010 FELLOW

-Destin directed the film of his Academy Nicholl entry screenplay, Short Term 12, which was released theatrically in August 2013 after premiering at South by Southwest where it won the Grand Jury Prize and Audience Award for best narrative film.
-He also directed his Nicholl Fellowship year script I Am Not a Hipster, which premiered at the Sundance Film Festival.
+Destin directed the film of his Nicholl entry screenplay, Short Term 12, which was released theatrically in August 2013 after premiering at South by Southwest, where it won the Grand Jury Prize and Audience Award for best narrative film.
+He directed his Nicholl Fellowship year script I Am Not a Hipster, which premiered at the Sundance Film Festival.
+Destin also directed and co-wrote The Glass Castle with Nicholl fellow Andrew Lanham, and together they co-wrote The Shack.

 JAMES DILAPO – 2012 FELLOW